Niharika0612/Learning-Github/README.md

 # Commands

-Given below are the Github commands
+Given below are the popular Github commands